cheuklau/spyglass/README.md

 ### Data Processing

-We will use [Faust](https://github.com/robinhood/faust) to
+We will use [Faust](https://github.com/robinhood/faust) to perform streaming and event processing to calculate on-the-fly metrics e.g., [intraday volatility measures](https://eranraviv.com/intraday-volatility-measures/).

 ### Real-Time Analytics

-We will use Druid to hold real-time data to perform streaming analytics.
-This will feed real-time dashboards.
+We will use [Druid](https://druid.apache.org/docs/latest/tutorials/index.html) to index data from Kafka.
+This will allow us to perform real-time querying and display real-time dashboards.

 ### Future Work: Batch Processing